 A part of you might want to let go and dismiss a breach as a one-time act.
 However, it soon becomes repeated until you can no longer get the person to respect that boundary.
 This will only leave you on the receiving end of a bad situation.

 Psychologists affirm that the key to having a thriving personal life journey is healthy self-esteem.
 It determines what you will and will not accept in your interactions with others.
 Although it may seem difficult at first, learning to assert yourself not only unleashes the joy of loving and respecting you.
-It also lowers your stress levels and attracts you to healthy people and relationships.
+And Learn boundaries in a relationship also lowers your stress levels and attracts you to healthy people and relationships.